KtFTW/.github/profile/README.md

 We, KotlinFTW ([StckOverflw](https://twitter.com/StckOverflw), [l4zs](https://twitter.com/l4zs1), [Coole Pizza](https://twitter.com/cedricmkl), [Domme](https://twitter.com/DQMME)),
 participated and got 1st place for Community Votes and 2nd for Jury Votes. \

-On November 25th there will be the next PluginJam and we will be, again, participating.
+From November 25th-27th November the second Gamejam was held.
+This time we won in both the community voting and the jury voting.

 ## Repositories